lisakikuch/lisakikuch/README.md

 ## Hi, I am Lisa 👋

-I am a Backend-focused developer with experience in Node.js, TypeScript, React and AWS, currently working as a Full-stack Developer Intern at an EV tech startup.
+I am a full-stack developer with experience in Node.js, TypeScript, React and AWS, currently working as a Frontend Developer Intern at an EV tech startup.
 I enjoy working in agile teams, contributing to discussions, and learning new technologies.

 Previously, I worked as a project assistant/interpreter at an e-commerce company, where I discovered my love for tech-driven solutions and strengthened my collaboration and project coordination skills.